appwrite/rfc/018-function-execution-model-refactor/018-function-execution-model-refactor.md

 - A new process will be introduced to execute functions
 - All current runtimes will be updated to use a web server as it's core
 - The Functions worker will be stripped of all direct docker interactions and will instead call the executor
+- Functions will now have a build stage which will allow for dependencies for user functions to be fetched and for compiled languages to be supported.

 ## Design proposal (Step 2)